getLiauba/CheckedTextView/README.md

 The fifth method used was the **setChecked(false)** this was used in order to uncheck the checkbox if the user had clicked it when it was already checked.
 Alternativly the **toggle()** method could have been used.
 ![setChecked](https://github.com/getLiauba/CheckedTextView/blob/master/Images/setChecked.png?raw=true)

 The sixth method used was the **toggle()** method this was in order to check the CheckedTextView checkbox if it was not previously checked.
-Alternativly the **setChecked(true)** method could have been used to achieve the same results
+Alternativly the **setChecked(true)** method could have been used to achieve the same results.

 ![Toggle](https://github.com/getLiauba/CheckedTextView/blob/master/Images/toggle.png?raw=true)

+These major methods were used multiple times throught the application in order to save user preferences as well.